chipsalliance/f4pga/source/toolchain-desc/index.rst

 Toolchain description
 =====================

-This section provides a description of the Symbiflow toolchain as well as the basic concepts of the FPGA design flow.
+This section provides a description of the F4PGA toolchain as well as the basic concepts of the FPGA design flow.

 .. toctree::
    :maxdepth: 3